jia110/jia110.github.io/README.md

 The resources on this website are sourced from the internet and are only for learning and communication purposes.
-They are not intended for commercial use< All mirror sites are collected from the internet.
-Please protect your privacy and do not log in to your Google account on mirror sites.
-We do not assume any responsibility or joint liability!
+Do not use them for any illegal or irregular purposes.
+All subscription nodes are collected from the network.
+Please protect your privacy and do not log in to any account in the nodes.
+This website does not assume any responsibility or joint liability!

-1. The mirror site is severely blocked and difficult to survive.
+1. The node is severely blocked and survival is not easy.
 Please cherish it

-2. If there are any invalid or recommended mirror sites, please submit an issue and I will update it promptly.
+If there are any invalid or free node recommendations, please submit an issue and I will update it promptly.

 3. For academic research purposes only.
 If you have any questions, please contact wechat: GOD-9188